gbrandom/Geography-490/project finish.md

 5. **Where is all this data still useful**
-	The data clearly becomes completely useful over time so its important to know where it is useful and where for each of the
+	The data clearly becomes completely useful over time so its important to know where it is useful and where for each of the This will give you the chart for the year 1986.
 ```{r}

 light_path <- "C:/rcode/"